telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 ### Editing your code

 Now, open `index.html` from your shell and try renaming the Submit button to Go.
-Hit reload, and you'll immediately see your changes reflected live.
+Save, hit reload.
+BEHOLD!
+You'll immediately see your changes reflected live on the external IP address.

+Terminate the PHP process, and type `exit` to terminate the Telepresence proxy.

 ### Behind the scenes